sizovs/PipelinR/README.md

 PipelinR works well with Spring and Spring Boot.

 Start by configuring a `Pipeline`.
-Create `Pipelinr` and inject all command handlers and **ordered** pipeline steps via the constructor.
+Create an instance of `Pipelinr` and inject all command handlers and **ordered** pipeline steps via the constructor:

 ```java
 @Configuration